-- A user who does not have a programming or web-development background can also use Joomla with ease.
+- A user who does not have a programming or web-development background can use Joomla without facing any significant challenges.

-- If you want a high-performance e-commerce website then you should probably go with Joomla instead of WordPress, Joomla is not only a CMS but also a PHP framework and with its command-line interface, you can add PHP code for your website.
+- If you want a high-performance e-commerce website, you should probably go with Joomla instead of WordPress.
+This is so because Joomla is not only a CMS but also a PHP framework .
+With its command-line interface, you can add PHP code to enhance the functionality of your e0commerce website.

-- Joomla provides you with more than 8000 plugins and templates.
+- Joomla offers more than 8000 plugins and templates.

-- Joomla also provides you with built-in Search Engine Optimization.
+- Joomla also provides you with built-in search engine optimization (SEO).

-- Joomla provides you with regular updates and this can outdate your installed extensions
+- Joomla provides regular updates, and this can outdate the installed extensions.

 Easy to Use